StateLibraryVictoria/bagit-workflow/README.md

 The `TriggerFile` class expects a `.ok` file submitted as a path.
 It performs basic validation checks:
 - Does the folder exist?
-- Does it have data in it?
-- Was metadata included in the staging file?
+- Can metadata be parsed?
 - Does it have the right keys?
 - Are all the values set?